heiligbasil/Data-Structures/Data_Structures_Questions.md

 3. What is the runtime complexity of `len`?
 > O(1) because the variable is already stored as the size and just needs to retrieve it.<br>
 > If, on the other hand, I hadn't made use of the helper variable to retrieve the size,<br>
-> <emsp>I would have to traverse the whole list counting the nodes, resulting in O(n)
+>     I would have to traverse the whole list counting the nodes, resulting in O(n)

 ## Binary Search Tree